Street Resurfacing Program

 Pleasant Hill Streets

 The City of Pleasant Hill has approximately 110 centerline miles of paved surfaces, divided into approximately 768 pavement management segments.
 The centerline miles are further broken down as 18, 11.0, 82.0 centerline miles for arterial, collector and local streets, respectively.
 The average condition of the City’s Pavement Condition Index (PCI) is 66 on a 100-point scale, with 100 being a new street.
 A rating of 66 is considered is within range of the MTC defined “Good” condition.
+The City is currently working on the FY 2018-2023 five year paving plan.
+Information will be uploaded pending City Council approval.

 Please click here for PDF copy of the City Council’s Street Resurfacing Program presentation from January 25, 2014.